University College policies

 - exploratory health and life sciences

-- exploratory humanities and fine arts
+- exploratory humanities, fine arts and design

 - exploratory math, physical sciences, engineering and technology